-Continuation in the Honors in Computing Science program requires successful completion of at least ± 24 with a minimum 3.0 GPA and a minimum 3.0 GPA on all CMPUT courses completed in the previous Fall/Winter.
-In addition, graduation requires a minimum 3.0 GPA on the last ± 60 and a minimum 3.0 GPA on all CMPUT courses credited towards the degree.
+Continuation in the Honors in Computing Science program requires successful completion of at least \star 24 with a minimum 3.0 GPA and a minimum 3.0 GPA on all CMPUT courses completed in the previous Fall/Winter.

-Graduation requires a GPA of 3.0 on the last \pm 60 credited to the degree, and 3.0 on all CMPUT courses credited to the degree.
+Graduation requires a minimum GPA of 3.0 GPA on the last \star 60 credited to the degree, and 3.0 on all CMPUT courses credited to the degree.